python/peps/pep-XXXX.rst

 This PEP introduces a concise and friendly syntax for callable types, supporting the same functionality as ``typing.Callable`` but with an arrow syntax inspired by the syntax for typed function signatures.
 This allows types like ``Callable[[int, str], bool]`` to be written ``(int, str) -> bool``.

-The proposed syntax supports all the functionality provided by ``typing.Callable`` and ``typing.Concatenate`` and could eventually replace them entirely.
+The proposed syntax supports all the functionality provided by ``typing.Callable`` and ``typing.Concatenate``, and is intended to work as a drop-in replacement.

 Motivation